 2 Corinthians 5:21 (NIV)

 Perhaps we have trouble understanding this Fourth Word because we fail to appreciate the depth of our own depravity.
 What could motivate the Father to abandon His Son?
 My sin.
 My sin caused this seemingly unfathomable separation.
-My sin was so abhorrent that the Father could not look on His own Son because He was bearing my sin.
+My sin was so abhorrent that the Father refused to look on His own Son because He was bearing my sin.

 Why would Jesus willingly choose to be forsaken by His Father?
 So that my lips would never have to utter His cry—“My God, my God, why have you forsaken me?”